kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 - Improvements required to determine the upgrade plan for a chained upgrade.
 - Improvements required to perform chained and efficient upgrades.
-- Improvements to upgrade related Lifecycle hooks.
+- Improvements to upgrade-related Lifecycle hooks.

 #### Upgrade plan